TwiggybankTwiggybank

 How the family bank works.

-A double-entry ledger underneath, three buckets on top, and a daily interest job that turns the saving bucket into a teacher.
+Penny-accurate math underneath, three jars on top, and a daily growth tick that turns the Saving jar into a teacher.
 Here’s the whole machine, opened on the workbench.

 01